Nov 14, 2024 Still Testing Backflows.

 Step 5: What Happens Next

-We record the results and submit the test to thecomplianceengine.com along with your information like email and phone.
+We pay the $15 to $20 Filing fee and submit the test to thecomplianceengine.com along with your information like email and phone.

 Step 6: Approval Process

 TheComplianceEngine.com and Shakopee Utilities need to approve your backflow test report.
-This usually takes a few days.
+Can take upto 45 days.

 Step 7: If the Test Fails

-If your device fails the test, you'll get a letter.
-You'll then have around 30 days to get the device repaired.
+If your device fails the test, you'll get a letter from SPU with instructions.

 Step 8: Re-test after Repair

-Once any issues have been fixed, make a new appointment for a retest at www.ShakopeeSprinklers.com will re-test the system.
+Once any issues have been fixed, make a new appointment for a retest at www.ShakopeeSprinklers.com we will re-test the system.
 These results also need to be approved by TheComplianceEngine.com and Shakopee Utilities.
+Yes we charge for the second test.

 Step 9: Compliance